cfirinidis/GotNXT/README.md

-cd expo start## GotNXT solves the issues associated with pick-up basketball queuing, primarily in situations where there is more than one game going on at a time.
+cd cd expo start## GotNXT solves the issues associated with pick-up basketball queuing, primarily in situations where there is more than one game going on at a time.

 <p float='left'>